Frequently Asked Questions

-- Forty, 40-minute classes meeting twice per week
+- Thirty-six, 40-minute classes meeting twice per week

-- Twenty-six, 60-minute classes meeting once per week
+- Twenty-three, 60-minute classes meeting once per week

-- Twenty-three, 70-minute classes meeting once per week
+- Eighteen, 80-minute classes meeting once per week

 All sessions follow the school calendar (no classes on non-school days, holidays, breaks, etc.).
 FLY sends out the class calendar before classes begin in October.
 Classes that are cancelled due to school closures or teacher absences are made up at the end of the session.
+In the unlikely event a school changes the availability of a classroom, FLY will make every attempt to make up the class.
 Updated calendars are sent to families whenever a change is made to the schedule.
 When in doubt, refer to your most recent calendar or contact us for the most current copy.

 Note: FLY can also work with schools individually to implement our program into a regular school-day schedule.
 Prices and registration process may vary with this option.
 Contact us if your school would like to know more about our tailored FLY program.

 What age group are FLY classes?
 Can my Kindergartner join?

 Our classes provide foreign language education to elementary and middle school students.
 Any student in grade 1 or higher can be registered for a FLY class.

 Kindergartners are accepted into a FLY class if there is room still available after registration closes or if there is enough interest at a school for a Kindergarten-only class.
 Otherwise, kindergarten students are placed on a wait list after parents complete the registration/tuition process.
 Kindergartners may be pre-registered with the $25 pre-registration fee, but tuition must be paid in full between August 15- 31st to be considered for placement in a class.